How to Take Great Vacation Photos

 8. Read the signs.
 Capture the essence of place by photographing interesting locations, local people, architectural details, and signs.

 9. Get in the shot.
-Use your camera’s self-timer so you can appear in the family photo too.
+Use your camera’s self-timer or a bluetooth remote so you can appear in the family photo too.

 10. Play.
 Experiment, get a shot of the entire area, capture details, get in close, and be silly.
 These are the images that show off your unique personality and help create a compelling story about your adventures.